soumyadip1995/BabyGPT/README.md

 ### TO DO

 - Tensor Manipulations need to be done.
 - Understand Attention mechanisms.
-Self attention and Multi Head attention.
+Scaled Dot product attention.
+Also keep updating the document.

 You can run the above for now. ```text.txt ``` is based on Eminem's Rap God.